abbyythompson/TacToe/README.md

 # Tic Tac Toe, the game of champions
 A Console Game.

-How to Play.
+How to Play
 --
-Download the executable jar file.
+Download the executable jar file - (TacToe.jar)

 Go to this jar file in your terminal and type "java -jar TacToe.jar"